The Secret of the Blue Room: Style

 The authors of the book Universal Horror describe The Secret of the Blue Room as an "engaging example of the early 'spooky house' mystery" and observe that it "had all the recognizable elements of the classic Universal horror films ... for all the atmosphere the picture unmistakably remains a whodunit at heart."

 Production

 The Secret of the Blue Room was produced on a budget of $69,000, making it the cheapest Universal Studios production of 1933.
 The film was a remake of the 1932 German mystery film Geheimnis des blauen Zimmers.
 According to The Hollywood Reporter, Lillian Bond was cast as Betty but was replaced by Muriel Kirkland.
+Lionel Atwill was announced to have joined the cast in May 1933.
+At the time of the film's release, Atwill stated he considered it his finest role to date.
+The film was shot over a six-day period in June 1933 on the Universal Studios lot in Los Angeles.
+Portions were filmed on sets that also appeared in James Whale's The Old Dark House (1932), in which Stuart had also starred.

 Release

+The Secret of the Blue Room was released theatrically in the United States on July 20, 1933, and later received theatrical release in England and Canada in late December of that year.
+Beginning in the late 1950s, the film received a revival through television syndication, frequently airing on late-night cable as part of the Shock Theater series.

-The Secret of the Blue Room was released in the United States on July 20, 1933.
-Universal later remade the film as The Missing Guest (1938) and Murder in the Blue Room (1944).
-The film was released on DVD on October 16, 2014 as part of the Universal Vault Series.
+Universal remade the film twice: First as The Missing Guest (1938), and later as, Murder in the Blue Room (1944).
+The film was released on DVD on October 16, 2014, as part of the Universal Vault Series.
+Kino Lorber issued a Blu-ray edition on November 2, 2021.